 The size of a button in HTML can be increased modifying the height and width attributes of the button tag.
 It can be achieved using inline style statements and through external style sheets through CSS.

 What is the pre tag in HTML?

 The <pre> tag is used to define preformatted text.
 All the text or information inside a <pre> tag is displayed on the web page just as it is, preserving the line breaks and whitespaces.
 The text inside a <pre> tag is usually shown in a font like Courier that has fixed width.

 What is a placeholder in HTML?

-The placeholder is an attribute that is used to provide an example or a hint about the text that can be given in the input field by the user.
-The attribute is compatible with the input types like search, text, email, password, tel and URL.
+The placeholder is an attribute that is used to provide a hint about the text that can be given in the input field by the user.
+The attribute is compatible with the input types like search, text, email, password, tel, and URL.
 For example, if there is an input field called First Name, the textbox will display “John” according to the placeholder value.

 The syntax is:

 <input type=”text” name=”FirstName” placeholder=”John”>